luvk7418/California/README.md

+#### Using this site to gather some of my favorite nature pictures taken in the US!
 # Nature of California
 I was looking at some pictures of California's nature earlier, so here's some of my favorites!
 ## Pictures